 - Al Yamamah University’s English Placement Test (EPS) = L7 or above

-- Minimum of three-year professional work experience in leading positions.
+- Minimum of five-year professional work experience in leading positions.

 - Two letters of recommendations from professors who taught you in the past.
 Alternatively, two letters from managers/supervisors to whom you reported at the workplace in the last five years.